Skip to content

 Use this variation if it is not possible to write directly to the supply air temperature setpoints, but it is possible to write to the minimum and maximum supply air temperature setpoints.

-Pin Required Mapping info
+Pin Required pin_alphanumeric_id Input/Output

-Extract air temperature Yes EXH_T_AIR
+Return air temperature Yes EXH_T_AIR Input

-Fresh air temperature Yes T_AIR_ODA_AHU
+Outside air temperature (AHU) Yes T_AIR_ODA_AHU Input

-Supply air temperature setpoint maximum Yes SUP_T_AIR_SP_MAX
+Supply air temperature setpoint maximum Yes SUP_T_AIR_SP_MAX Output

-Supply air temperature setpoint minimum Yes SUP_T_AIR_SP_MIN
+Supply air temperature setpoint minimum Yes SUP_T_AIR_SP_MIN Output

-Heat recovery system efficiency No -
+Heat recovery system - position No HRCS+UTIL_LEV Input

-Supply air temperature setpoint maximum No -
+Supply air temperature setpoint maximum No Maximum allowed supply air temperature setpoint

-Supply air temperature setpoint minimum No -
+Supply air temperature setpoint minimum No Minimum allowed supply air temperature setpoint

 πŸ“ˆ Heating Curve